iasebsil83/IAPC8_Compiler/README.txt

     | 1000000000 | CUU_ALU_OG = 0        | Close ALU_OUT gate.                          |
     +------------+-----------------------+----------------------------------------------+

-    This example will make the calculation 2+-1 => 1 and push it into the screen so it will toggle the pixel at coordinates (0,0).
+    This example will make the calculation 2+-1 => 1 and push it into the screen.
     (value 00000001 into UOP_IN)

     +-------------+